David Radler: Career

-Controversy
+Mail fraud

 After buying up the London Daily Telegraph, the Chicago Sun-Times, the Jerusalem Post, the Southam chain of Canadian newspapers and hundreds of small American newspapers, Hollinger International began to suffer from financial strain in the late 1990s.
 Radler and Black then sold off hundreds of their Canadian and American newspapers.
 Radler, who has lived in Vancouver, British Columbia, since the early 1970s, created a company called Horizon Publications Inc. This bought up some of the American newspapers owned by Hollinger International.

 After controversy developed in 2003–2004 concerning $32,000,000 of 'non-compete' payments made to Black and Radler in the sale of Hollinger newspapers, the US Securities and Exchange Commission (and Canadian authorities as well) announced that Black and Radler were under investigation for their involvement.

 Radler was eventually charged with five counts of mail fraud and two counts of wire fraud.
 On 20 September 2005, Radler pleaded guilty in a Chicago court to one count of mail fraud in relation to the 'non-compete' payments.

 These payments had been diverted by Radler to a company controlled by himself and Black, Horizon Publications Inc. By disguising the payments as 'non-compete' payments, non-sales proceeds, Radler took advantage of a Canadian tax ruling that made them tax-exempt.
 The prosecution argued that these moneys belonged to Hollinger International, and had been improperly and secretly diverted to Black and Radler.
 Radler was sentenced to a fine of $250,000 and a term of 29 months in prison.
 He had been assisting the prosecution in the investigation of his former business partner.
 Black is currently being tried on the many charges; his trial began in Chicago in March 2007.
 Patrick Fitzgerald is the lead prosecutor in the Black case, and Black is represented by a legal team which includes Toronto lawyer Edward Greenspan.